Everyone around you meditates, or talks about how great meditation is for reducing stress, improving sleep and helping you to reach success?

 Do it daily

-By taking the 21 Day Daily Meditation Challenge you will kick-off your meditation practice and most importantly, start forming a long-lasting habit of meditation.
+Taking a 21 Day Meditation Challenge and following our Meditation Challenge Daily Plan is a great way to kick-off your meditation practice and most importantly, start forming a long-lasting habit of meditation.

 We recommend starting with 5 min of meditation and gradually increasing the time to 10 min, see the schedule below: